Cyberwarfare: China

-Operation Shady RAT is an ongoing series of cyber attacks starting mid-2006, reported by Internet security company McAfee in August 2011.
+Operation Shady RAT is a series of cyber attacks starting mid-2006, reported by Internet security company McAfee in August 2011.
 China is widely believed to be the state actor behind these attacks which hit at least 72 organizations including governments and defense contractors.

+The 2018 cyberattack on the Marriott hotel chain that collected personal details of roughly 500 million guests is now known to be a part of a Chinese intelligence-gathering effort that also hacked health insurers and the security clearance files of millions more Americans, The hackers, are suspected of working on behalf of the Ministry of State Security (MSS), the country's Communist-controlled civilian spy agency.

 On 14 September 2020, a database showing personal details of about 2.4 million people around the world was leaked and published.
 A Chinese company, Zhenhua Data compiled the database.
 According to the information from "National Enterprise Credit Information Publicity System", which is run by State Administration for Market Regulation in China, the shareholders of Zhenhua Data Information Technology Co., Ltd. are two natural persons and one general partnership enterprise whose partners are natural persons.
 Wang Xuefeng, who is the chief executive and the shareholder of Zhenhua Data, has publicly boasted that he supports "hybrid warfare" through manipulation of public opinion and "psychological warfare".

+In February 2024 The Philippines announced that it had successfully fought off a cyber attack which was traced to hackers in China.
+Several government websites were targeted including the National coast watch and personal website of the president of the Philippines, Bongbong Marcos.

+In May 2024 The UK announced that it had taken a database offline that is used by its defense ministry after coming under a cyber attack attributed to the Chinese state.